apache/nuttx/configs/xmc4500-relax/README.txt

 ======

   2017-03-21:   The XMC4500 Relax boots into NSH, provides the NSH prompt,
     and the LEDs are working.
-But there is a problem with the USIC baud (probably); I get garbage on the serial console.
-This probably means that either the peripheral clocking is wrong or the baud configuration is wrong.
+But there is a problem with sserial input.
+    The most likely reason for this is there are no serial RX interripts.

 Serial Console
 ==============